How to franchise a business in canada

 Derek A. Colvin

-Derek is a graduate of Penn State Law and Old Dominion University.
-He started his legal career in public service as a prosecuting attorney before entering private practice.
-He currently serves business clients as a partner at Waldrop & Colvin, the law department for your business.
-His practice focuses on SMB client legal services and franchising.
+Derek currently serves business clients as a partner at Waldrop & Colvin, the law department for your business.
+His practice focuses on SMB client legal services and franchise law.

 Derek is laser-focused on delivering efficient and effective solutions for business legal needs.
-As a seasoned litigator set on thinking critically and communicating effectively, Derek is well-suited to advise and protect your business as an independent owner, franchisor, or franchisee.
+As a seasoned litigator and experienced business attorney set on thinking critically and communicating effectively, Derek is well-suited to advise and protect your business.

-Schedule A Video Conference
+Schedule A Free 15-Minute Video Conference

 Share: